 - Leonberger Polyneuropathy: This neuromuscular disease produces worsening tolerance for exercise, a hitched step, and wasting of the hind leg muscles.
 Research is being conducted into the genetics of this disease.

 Diet and Nutrition

-You can minimize this by feeding for a specific amount of time, such as 10 to 15 minutes, and remove any uneaten food, rather than allowing free-feeding.
+Leonbergers have a high potential for weight gain.
+You can minimize this by setting up a feeding schedule for a specific amount of time, such as 10 to 15 minutes, and then remove any uneaten food, rather than allowing free-feeding.

 More Dog Breeds and Further Research

 Before you decide whether a Leonberger is the right dog for you, take the time to do thorough research.
 Find other owners and talk to reputable breeders.
 You may want to contact the Leonberger Club of America.
 Similar dog breeds to research include:

 There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!